h4ckm03d/go-recipe/id/prepare/README.md

 Important info: this note needs to be highlighted
 {% endhint %}

-{% hint style='warning' %}
+{% hint style='working' %}
-Warning info: this note needs to be highlighted
+working info: this note needs to be highlighted
 {% endhint %}

 {% hint style='tip' %}